Aristocratjnr/Alphasia-Research-Site/README.md

----This web app was built for patients with Aphasia. <br>
+--This web app was built for patients with Aphasia. <br>

-Stack: Html, Tailwindcss and Javascript.
+## Stack: Html, Tailwindcss and Javascript.